salesforce-ux/slds-linter/packages/cli/README.md

 SLDS Linter is a custom-built linting solution based on open source [Stylelint](https://stylelint.io/) and [ESLint](https://eslint.org/) projects.
 It supports linting for both types of Lightning components.

 By default, SLDS Linter runs **both** ESLint and Stylelint on style files (CSS, SCSS, etc.) for maximum coverage.
-This behavior can be controlled programmatically via the `styleLinter` option in the Node API.

 SLDS Linter runs on these types of files.